ably/asset-tracking-demos/app-requirements.md

 Publisher app (the rider):

+- May embed the MapBox access token in the app
 - Must ensure that GPS permission is requested when using the app
 - Should create an AAT trackable when given an ID and a destination
 - Make sure the publish rate of GPS locations is dependent on the battery level and on whether someone is subscribing from the feed as well as proximity to destination